CJAD

 CJAD (800 AM) is a commercial radio station operating in Montreal, Quebec, Canada.
 The station has an English language news/talk radio format and identifies itself on-air as CJAD 800.
-Owned and operated by Bell Media, it has a daytime power of 50,000 watts but reduces power to 10,000 watts at night to avoid interfering with other stations on AM 800.
-The transmitter is located near Saint-Edouard, while studios and offices are located on Rene-Levesque Boulevard East in Downtown Montreal.
+Owned and operated by Bell Media, it has a daytime power of 50,000 watts but reduces power to 10,000 watts at night to avoid interfering with other stations on 800 AM.
+The transmitter is located near Saint-Édouard, while studios and offices are located on René-Lévesque Boulevard East in Downtown Montreal.
 CJAD can be heard across Canada on Bell Satellite TV channel 953.

-Local hosts are heard throughout the day and evening with a few syndicated shows also carried: Coast to Coast AM with George Noory.
-Affiliated with CBS Radio for many years, in 2018 the station, along with many other Bell-owned talk radio stations in Canada, switched to NBC Radio and 24/7 News for U.S. and international news.
+Local hosts are heard throughout the day and evening.
+Affiliated with CBS News Radio for many years, in 2018 the station, along with many other Bell-owned talk radio stations in Canada, switched to NBC News Radio and 24/7 News for U.S. and international news.

-CJAD and co-owned 690 CKGM are currently the only two full-time commercial English-language stations in Quebec on the AM dial.
+CJAD and co-owned CKGM are currently the only two full-time commercial English-language stations in Quebec on the AM band.

 History

-Early Years
+Early years

 CJAD was founded by J. Arthur Dupont in 1945, basing the call sign on his initials.
 CJAD is often called Montreal's heritage anglophone station, particularly since the demise of the city's oldest anglophone station, CINW (successor to CFCF, Canada's first radio station).
 CJAD signed on the air on December 8, 1945.
 In its first years, CJAD had its studios and offices on Rue de la Montagne (Mountain Street) in Montreal, now the site of O'Sullivan College.

 In 1961, CJAD was purchased by Standard Broadcasting.
 In 1978, control of Standard Broadcasting was purchased by Conrad Black via Hollinger Inc. In 1985, Standard was purchased by Slaight Communications, a privately held company owned by J. Allan Slaight.

 In 1962, sister station 95.9 CJFM was launched, with programming always separate from CJAD.

-Full Service Format
+Full service format

 For most of its history, CJAD had a full service format.
 The music was mainly middle of the road songs in the 1960s and 70s, switching to an adult contemporary sound by the 1980s.
 Two specialized shows were heard on weekends: "The Bandstand" with Dick Irvin Jr., and "Starlight Concert" with Rod Dewar.
 In 1995, CJAD shifted its format to full-time news/talk, dropping all music and entertainment, save for the Sunday morning Trivia Show and the CJAD Comedy Show, also heard on Sundays.

-Starting in 1992, almost all of CJAD's programming was simulcast on Corus Entertainment-owned AM 900 CKTS in Sherbrooke.
+Starting in 1992, almost all of CJAD's programming was simulcast on Corus Entertainment-owned 900 CKTS in Sherbrooke.
 On November 19, 2006, CKTS ceased broadcasting, signing off the transmitter and surrendering its licence to the Canadian Radio-television and Telecommunications Commission (CRTC).
 According to Corus, this was because of high ongoing maintenance costs that neither Corus nor Standard were willing to cover.